-Medical Services
+6.7 Medical Services

-6.35 There is concern over the future of medical services in the area.
-The Asplands Medical Centre (see Proposals Map) provides a range of services to the wider Woburn Sands area but is funded through Bedfordshire.
+There is concern over the future of medical services in the area.
+The Asplands Medical Centre provides a range of services to the wider Woburn Sands area but is funded through Bedfordshire.
 The consequences of the current changes in NHS funding systems are not yet known but residents are very satisfied with the present level of service which they wish to have maintained.
 The Town Council, while having no direct responsibility for the provision of the services, will do everything it can to ensure that there is no deterioration; in particular encouragement will be given to any move which gives more responsibility to the medical practitioners who are familiar with the needs of the local community, rather than to any remote commissioning body.

-6.36 Approximately 10% of the community is over 75 and it is important that there is appropriate community support for these individuals; the division of such support between Milton Keynes and Central Bedfordshire is unhelpful in this respect.
+Approximately 10% of the community is over 75 and it is important that there is appropriate community support for these individuals; the division of such support between Milton Keynes and Central Bedfordshire is unhelpful in this respect.

-Policy WS11 Every effort will be made by the Town Council, working with the neighbouring parishes, to support the coherent provision of medical services to the community
+Policy WS11 Every effort will be made by the Town Council, working with the neighbouring parishes, to support the coherent provision of medical services to the community in all the parishes.

-Recreation and Leisure
+6.8 Recreation and Leisure

-6.37 The transfer of the Library to the Institute has now been completed; this has already increased the use of the Library to the benefit of all residents of the wider Woburn Sands area.
-An Information and Advice Service, provided by Age UK, has recently been launched, and a drop-in session for older residents has also been established.
+The transfer of the Library to the Institute has now been completed; this has already increased the use of the Library to the benefit of all residents of the wider Woburn Sands area.
+The Institute is also available to other community groups who would like to make use of the building.
 In the long term the Institute should become a well-used centre of community activity.

-6.38 There is already a flourishing range of clubs and societies serving the wider area and these are expected to continue; for example the Dega Lunch Clubs (which provide support for the elderly and frail) and the Three Parishes Outings (which are available to all residents over 60) provide a valuable service and the Woburn Sands Town Council and neighbouring parishes will continue to work together to promote such activities.
+There is already a flourishing range of clubs and societies serving the wider area and these are expected to continue; for example the Dega Lunch Clubs (which provide support for the elderly and frail) and the Three Parishes Outings (which are available to all residents over 60) provide a valuable service and the Woburn Sands Town Council and neighbouring parishes will continue to work together to promote such activities.

-6.39 The town is fortunate to be surrounded by attractive woodlands in the adjacent parishes and it is important that the footpath and bridleway links should be preserved.
+The town is fortunate to be surrounded by attractive woodlands in the adjacent parishes and it is important that the footpath and bridleway links should be preserved.
 (See Policy WS5).